Who thought it would be a fun idea to put four wheels on the bottom of each shoe and see what happens?

 5. Backward skating

-Have your child equally distribute their weight on each leg on a flat surface.
-Make sure they do not lock their knees.
+Have your child distribute their weight equally on each leg on a flat surface.
+Make sure they don’t lock their knees.

 There are two ways to skate backward:

-- The first is to have them push their legs out to the side and then back in.
+- The first is for them to push their legs out to the side, and then back in.
 The two actions should make the shape of a figure eight.

-- The second way is to distribute most of the weight to one leg while pushing off on the other.
+- The second is to distribute most weight to one leg while pushing off on the other.
 These actions should resemble the ‘S’ shape.